Academic Policy Regarding Participation in Commencement Ceremonies

 There is a single Commencement Ceremony in early May for all students who graduate in an academic year (preceding fall and spring semesters and subsequent summer session).

-Students eligible to participate in Dominican’s Commencement on Sunday, May 6, 2018 include those who will have successfully completed all of their coursework by:
+Students eligible to participate in Dominican’s Commencement in early May include those who will have successfully completed all of their coursework by:

-In exceptional circumstances—for example, international visa restrictions; extreme hardship; documented unavailability of a required course—a student who does not quite meet the eligibility requirements outlined above may appeal in writing to his or her dean, who will share the written appeal with the University Registrar and the Associate Provost.
+In exceptional circumstances—for example, international visa restrictions; extreme hardship; documented unavailability of a required course — a student who does not quite meet the eligibility requirements outlined above may appeal in writing to his or her dean, who will share the written appeal with the University Registrar.
 The appeal should include a specific plan (i.e. course numbers, terms, etc.) for how and when the remaining requirements will be completed.
-The decision concerning participation then rests with the Associate Provost, in consultation with the dean and University Registrar.
+The decision concerning participation then rests with the dean in consultation with the University Registrar.

 Deadline to apply for graduation: